Click here to go straight to the recipe

 The Sourdough Baker’s Dilemma

 - Unless you bake every day or two, store your starter in the refrigerator and reduce feedings to once a week.
-To feed, take it out of the refrigerator, let it warm up, feed it and allow it to ferment for a few hours before returning it to the fridge.
+To feed, take it out of the refrigerator, let it warm up, feed it and allow it to ferment for a couple of hours before returning it to the fridge.

 - Find someone on whom you can unload your starter.
 In the US and Canada, search for willing adopters on Craigslist.
 In the UK and Australia, check out Gumtree.